seo-rii/electron-acrylic-window/README.md

     - `maximumRefreshRate` - Number (optional)

-        Maximum value to refresh application screen in second.
+        Maximum refresh rate of the aplication, in hertz.
 Default is `60`.

     - `disableOnBlur` - Boolean (optional)

         If true, acrylic effect will be disabled when the window loses focus, to mimic the behaviour of normal UWP apps.
 Default is `true`.

 ## Demo
-There is a demo Electron application.

-To run, just clone this repository, install the dependencies and run the test script:
+To run the demo Electron application, clone this repository, install the dependencies and run the test script:

 ```bash
 git clone https://github.com/Seo-Rii/electron-acrylic-window.git
 cd electron-acrylic-window